dary1337/yuris_editor/README.md

 - Added branch: Directory\Background
 - Now the Enter button is responsible only for the Search (S)
 - Now you can't apply tweaks or start a new cleaning until the cleaning is finished
-- Fixed: Missing icon when adding an element
+- Fixed Missing icon when adding an element
 - Now you can roll back the selected icon without restarting the program
 - The function of changing an existing branch HAS BEEN added.
 P.S.
 NOTE THAT IF YOU RENAME A BRANCH, ONLY THE RENAMED BRANCH AND THE KEYS NESTED IN IT WILL BE TRANSFERRED, THE REST WILL BE DELETED!!!